james-millner/kotlin-fit-converter/README.md

 - Convert Garmin FIT files into JSON format.
 - Easy-to-use API for seamless integration into your Kotlin or Java applications.
-- Extensible architecture to support additional output formats in the future.
+- Currently is able to convert fit files into:
+  - JSON format.
+  - Protobuf format.

 ## Requirements